thephpleague/csv/docs/9.0/reader/index.md

     - removed from the returned iterator.
 - The returned records are normalized to the number of fields contained in the header record
     - Extra fields are truncated.
-    - Missing fields are added with a default content.
+    - Missing fields are added with a default padding value.

 The default padding value can be defined using the `setRecordPaddingValue` method.
 By default, if no content is specified `null` will be used.
 You can retrieve the padding value using the `getRecordPaddingValue` method.